elainebroche-dev/anagram/README.md

-<h1 align="center">ANAGRAM word puzzle Website</h1>
+<h1 align="center">ANAGRAM word puzzle website</h1>

 [View the live project here](https://elainebroche-dev.github.io/ms2-anagram/)

 ANAGRAM is an online word game.
 The user is asked to identify themselves using a username and then can choose from a range of topics.
-Once a topic has been chosen the user is asked 10 questions selected randonmly from the list of questions that are available for that topic.
-One question/anagram is shown at a time and the user has a 1 minute time limit to guess the anagram.
-Once the user enters an answer and clicks "Check Answer", the game gives feedback as to whether the answer was correct or not, and also displays the correct answer.
-A progress bar, question count and correct answer count on-screen show the user where they are in the current round and how they are doing.
-At the end of the 10 question round the user is brought to an end-of-round screen to see their score and get feedback - from this point they can choose to end the game or go back and select a new topic and try again.
+Once a topic has been chosen the user is asked to solve 10 anagrams, selected randomly from the list of anagrams that are available for that topic.
+One anagram is shown at a time and the user has a 1 minute time limit to enter the answer.
+Once the user enters an answer and clicks "Check Answer", the game gives feedback as to whether it was correct or not, and also displays the correct answer.
+A progress bar, anagram/question count and correct answer count on-screen show the user where they are in the current round and how they are doing.
+At the end of the 10 anagram round the user is brought to an end-of-round screen to see their score and get feedback - from this point they can choose to end the game or go back and select a new topic and try again.

-The questions currently available on the website are quite tricky and so probably best suited to an audience of older players - however, this data is separate from the coding.
-Behind the scenes, the data could be modified to change the selection of topics or change the questions asked (e.g. adding more questions would improve the 'randomness' of the rounds).
+The anagrams currently available on the website are quite tricky and so probably best suited to an audience of older players - however, this data is separate from the coding.
+Behind the scenes, the data could be modified to change the selection of topics or change the anagrams/questions asked (e.g. adding more would improve the 'randomness' of the rounds).
 A potential future feature could be the provision of a user-interface to change this data.

 ![Mockup](documentation/images/resp-mockup.png)